 If the expression produces an n-element tuple, it will be unpacked and its components passed as n distinct arguments to the test function.
-The only builtin functions supported are loaddata and loadbytes.
+The only builtin function supported is loaddata.

 If input is followed by an @ and a file name (which must not contain any whitespace) instead of curly braces, values will be read from the indicated file.
 This is recommended for large data sets.
 This notation cannot be used with random input.
 With script input, the file contents will be interpreted as a FutharkScript expression.